owlbarn/tutorial/book/ndarray/README.md

 val init_nd : ('a, 'b) kind -> int array -> (int array -> 'a) -> ('a, 'b) t
 ```

-The difference between the two is: `init` passes 1-d index to the user-defined function wheras `init_nd` passes n-dimensional index.
+The difference between the two is: `init` passes 1-d indices to the user-defined function whereas `init_nd` passes n-dimensional indices.
 As a result, `init` is much faster than `init_nd`.
 The following code creates an ndarray where all the elements are even numbers.

 ```ocaml